 In other words, more mature organizations enlist their workforce to help determine which technologies will bring most value to the organization and its clients.
 Digitally mature organizations have a considerable bottom-up approach which requires highly motivated and engaged employees.

-Why is this bottom-up approach necessary?
 Because the technological environment is changing so rapidly, out of necessity digital strategy must be iterative in nature.
 Digital strategy cannot be a long-term plan to which the organization rigidly adheres and executes over a multi-year time frame.
 Instead digital strategy is a constant experimentation which is designed to better understand how a specific technology can create the best value.

 Take Twitter for example.
 Major media outlets use Twitter as a means of broadening their reach of their content.
 Airlines use Twitter as an effective customer service tool.
 KLM uses Twitter as a way to answer their customers' questions and promise a response to any customer request within 17 minutes.
 Other companies use Twitter as a business intelligence tool.
 By following certain twitter feeds, organizations can get an early warning of what their competitors are undertaking.
 The Red Cross uses keyword monitoring to quickly identify natural disasters as well as their intensity.

-In other words, each organization needs to explore which is the best use of a given technology for their company.
+Each organization needs to explore which is the best use of a given technology for their company.
 To optimize this discovery process, it is critical to have employees who are willing to experiment, take risks and discover where the value added lies to master the digital disruption which is confronting their specific organization.